foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 Buttercream is a very popular type of frosting that is used to decorate cakes.
 Knowing this, I started to type out buttercream to see what would pop up.

-The content piece I was sharing was a video using _buttercream_ frosting to decorate a cake.
+The content piece I was sharing used _buttercream_ frosting.
 So I used the first three hashtags circled in red.

 Since my video did not use flowers or link to a recipe, I did not use the bottom three hashtags.

 <Center><H2> 4.
 Don't Forget About Seasonality!** </Center></H2>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image0%20(3)(1).jpeg" width="60%" height="60%" align="right" style="margin:0px 20px">

-What I have found on both Instagram and Pinterest, is that using seasonal hashtags is important to stay relevant and have engagement.
+What I have found on both Instagram and Pinterest, is that using seasonal hashtags is important to stay relevant and increase engagement.

 During a season, holiday, or other important event, I always research seasonal hashtags related to my content.

 Every time I post content with a seasonal hashtag, I notice that content gets higher engagement and reaches more people.

-The cake decorating video I had was Valentine's Day themed and at the end of January.
+The cake decorating video I had was Valentine's Day themed.
 I looked into what hashtags where relevant.

-I started to type in #ValentinesDay, and found a TON of different hashtags related to Valentines Day.
+I started to type in #ValentinesDay, and found a ton of different hashtags related to Valentines Day.

 \#ValentinesDay is a very generic hashtag, but I wanted to see how it would perform. #ValentinesDayFood was also relevant to the cake decorating.